LdB-ECM/Docs_and_Images/Documentation/Multicore_Build.md

 That directory needs to reflect where YOU extracted the compiler to on YOUR MACHINE
 # OPEN A COMMAND LINE
 >
-Now change directory to the directory that holds the makefile, then use the commands below
+Now change directory to the directory that holds the makefile, then use the commands below and type the bit in bold
 >
 # THE MAKE COMMANDS
 >
-Make Pi2  ...
+### Make Pi2  ...
 Compiles ARM7 AARCH32 bit code which will run on Pi2, Pi3
 >
-Make Pi3  ...
+### Make Pi3  ...
 Compiles ARM8 AARCH32 bit code which will run only on Pi3
 >
-Make Pi3-64  ...
+### Make Pi3-64  ...
 Compiles ARM8 AARCH64 bit code which will run only on Pi3
 >
-Make clean ...
+### Make clean ...
 Cleans up all intermediate files
 >
 If you wish to just try any sample a pre-compiled version is provided in the "diskimg" directory of each sample.
 Simply take a formatted SD card and place the files in that directory onto the root directory of the SD Card place in Pi and turn on.